Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 Only a woman could stop in mid-movement to prevent being embarrassed…

-On those days that I happen to pop into the ladies room on my floor and there is a poor soul pretending the be invisible, mercifully I act as if she is. stallOkay, that is not exactly true.
+Okay, that is not exactly true.
 In fact, I usually respect her efforts to go unnoticed and do what I can to avert stage fright, up my PSI, wash my hands as quickly as possible and leave.
 I do not do my hair, file my nails or apply lipstick.
 What I don’t understand is why some women feel the need to chat or lounge around.
-It is one thing to do that when you are in the wash room alone, I mean really alone.
+It is one thing to do that when you are in the washroom alone, I mean really alone.
 It is another thing to stand around when you know there is someone sitting behind a closed stall.
 She is probably holding her breath waiting for you to get the hell out so that she can unburden herself.
 Why do women torture one another like this?
 I am not saying that it is rational for someone to be embarrassed while in a washroom, but we all know where that comes from.
 Hell, who hasn’t heard that you should always wear clean underwear in case you get hit by a bus?

-…Is your underwear clean in case you get hit by a bus?
+… Is your underwear clean in case you get hit by a bus?

 This was something a grandmother would say.
-Imagine how horrible it would be for the doctor or nurse to cut your blood soaked clothes from your mangled body to find dirty bloomers?
-It did not matter that if you were actually hit by a bus that you would surely poop yourself anyway.
-What matters is that you are always proper even at a time when being proper should be your last priority.
+Imagine how horrible it would be for the doctor or nurse to cut your blood-soaked clothes from your mangled body to find dirty bloomers?
+It did not matter that if you were actually hit by a bus that you would surely poop yourself, anyway.
+What matters is that you are always proper, even at a time when being proper should be your last priority.

 …comes down to building confidence, silencing judgement and prioritising our values.

-Point being, these warped insecurities, regardless where they stem from, will hopefully phase out eventually.
-Until then, be kind, don’t linger.
-Why would you want to be putting on makeup or brushing your teeth when someone only five feet away is doing what we all would like a little privacy doing?
+The point being, these warped insecurities, regardless of where they stem from, will hopefully phase out eventually.
+Until then, be kind; don’t linger.
+Why would you want to be putting on makeup or brushing your teeth when someone only five feet away is doing what we all would like — a little privacy doing?
 Even my dog gives me that pleading ‘don’t look at me’ glance when I happen to catch his eye when he’s crouching.
-Let us poop in peace, please.
-We will address the irrational modesties and needless embarrassments by teaching our girls to be stronger and smarter.
-It all comes down to building confidence, silencing judgment and prioritizing our values.